Colin-JC/Ethereum_private/Run private Ethereum network with React interface.md

 Remark : Be sure to connected on remix HTTP and not HTTPS, otherwise you will have error while trying to connect to your local network.

-Please follow instruction to install the tools as given by official websites.
+Please follow instructions to install the tools as given by official websites.

-**Create 2 Ethereum wallets on MyEtherWallet and download the corresponding UTC files.** Note down your passphrases and the private keys in a secure place.
+**Create 2 Ethereum wallets on MyEtherWallet, note down your passphrases, the private keys in a secure place and download the corresponding UTC files.**